taylorlee/misc/gol.md

 ## First thoughts with rust:

-For a while I've been intrigued by rust and the potential it seems to hold for offering efficiency without compromising productivity.

-As a predominantly python programmer, I'm intrigued by eliminating dynamic typing errors without sacrificing the use of convenient high level abstractions.
+For a while I've been intrigued by rust and the potential it seems to hold for offering efficiency without compromising productivity.As a predominantly python programmer, I'm intrigued by eliminating dynamic typing errors without sacrificing the use of convenient high level abstractions.
 Since my first main language was C++, I'm intrigued by memory safety without a garbage collector.
 I've been watching the development of the language and ecosystem, but never seriously tried to build anything using it other than hello-world, etc.

 As a first test in developing with rust, I decided to pick a problem that would be simple enough to implement a functioning first version quickly, yet complex enough to yield multiple orders of magnitude in efficiency gains through optimization tweaks.
 To that goal, I picked [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), as the rules are extremely simple, yet some initial configurations can balloon up in computational complexity.

+(I'll discuss the steps I took, but feel free to jump to the [full implementation](https://github.com/taylorlee/misc/blob/master/game_of_life.rs) if that is appealing.

 ## Step one: copy-paste example from internet ;)
 ```rust